orbs-network/v3-node-setup/README.md

 ## What's this?

-This repo is temporarily being used to hold all the Orbs v3 node validator install, manager and deployment files.
+This repo is temporarily being used to hold all the Orbs v3 node validator install, control and deployment files.
 In the future, they will be split into different repos

 ## Folders

 - `deployment` - Manifest files.
-These will eventually live at https://github.com/orbs-network/v3-deployment
-- `manager` - Validator Python manager.
-These files will eventually live at https://github.com/orbs-network/v3-node-manager
+- `control` - Validator Python control (manager) which replaced boyar.
 - `setup` - Install scripts.
-These files will eventually live by themselves in this current repo (https://github.com/orbs-network/v3-node-setup)
 - `logging` - A service to expose container logs.
 These files will also live elsewhere in the future TBD

 ## Developing